MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-roaming-user-profiles.md

 Here's how to enable the Roaming User Profile GPO:

 1. Open Group Policy Management.
-2. Right-click the GPO that you created and then click **Link Enabled**.
+2. Right-click the GPO that you created and then select **Link Enabled**.
 A checkbox appears next to the menu item.

 ## Step 9: Test Roaming User Profiles